Nelson retires after memorable run with Rodgers, Packers

 “I’ll be remembered as a Packer,” the 34-year-old wide receiver said.
 “Obviously I enjoyed my year last year in Oakland.
 But this is where I started and it’s great to come back and end it that way.”

-Nelson will be remembered for his speed, size and chemistry with quarterback Aaron Rodgers, who was the starter for Nelson’s entire tenure in Green Bay.
+Nelson was known for his speed, size and chemistry with quarterback Aaron Rodgers, who was the starter for Nelson’s entire tenure in Green Bay.
+Rodgers’ face lit up as he spoke about his former teammate, who shook hands with both Packers and Texans players following the teams’ joint practice.

+“Just the little things, the unspoken connection, the back-shoulder throws, the ability to throw it out to a spot and know he’s going to be there,” Rodgers said.
+“We just always had that little ability to click on the field.
+Excited about him in four years.
+I said, ‘I hope I’m on the short list of guys to introduce you for the Packer Hall of Fame.'”

 The pair won a Super Bowl after the 2010 season, and Nelson was a big part of the 31-25 victory over the Pittsburgh Steelers, catching nine passes for 140 yards and a touchdown that he called his most cherished memory.

 “To be able to be there and have that opportunity to score a touchdown there,” Nelson said.
 “To have that football.
 My son (Royal) turned 1 that week. … I still remember being down on the field with him and my wife.”